 The New Primal has since expanded from jerky and beef sticks and ventured into the condiments world to appeal to vegetarians.
+Their codiments line was then spun off as Noble Made.
 They make ketchups using only fruits for sweeteners.
-This includes a regular ketchup and a carrot ketchup for those avoiding nightshades.
 The New Primal has a dijon mustard produced without white wine.
 And being from the south, they of course have barbecue sauces using all real ingredients.
-Their barbecue sauce flavors are a classic made with grass fed bone broth, smoky, and a mustard barbecue.
+Their barbecue sauce flavors are a classic, smoky, mustard, and buffalo barbecue.
 In their home state of South Carolina, mustard barbecue is the only way to do barbecue sauce.
-Additionally, they have buffalo sauces available in mild, medium, and hot.
+Additionally, they have buffalo sauces available in mild, medium, hot, and garlic.
 All of their condiments are Whole 30 approved.

 In 2010, Jeff Bergadine and Michael Deal felt it was time to change the way people thought about condiments.
 Their plan was to create condiments which were healthier and more sustainable, but also affordable and available to everybody.
 They began their journey by creating a ketchup which contained less sugar and salt, but had a bold and savory flavor.